Threats to media freedom in Africa: some old methods and some new

-The government of Benin has cancelled a recent decree that imposed a tax on users of platforms such as Twitter, Facebook and WhatsApp.
+The government of Benin last year cancelled a decree that imposed a tax on users of platforms such as Twitter, Facebook and WhatsApp.
 Known as “over-the-top” platforms, they can deliver media content directly to users without using traditional telecommunications infrastructure such as terrestrial broadcast or satellite signals.

 Elsewhere on the continent, a number of governments are introducing new legislation targeting social media users.
 Kenya, for example, passed the Computer Misuse and Cybercrimes Bill last year to police social media activity.
 Zambia plans to introduce a cybersecurity and cybercrimes law to do the same.

 The rush to monitor online activity has been spurred by widespread internet connectivity, which continues to grow year on year, and the ubiquity of smart phones.
 As a result, social media is slowly becoming the new frontier for state clampdown on free speech as governments exercise increased control over digital platforms.

 Controlling the narrative

 The digital space has altered communication patterns with social media becoming the preeminent arena for public communication and culture.
 It has also become fertile ground for social and political organisation.
 This has threatened the status-quo.

 Historically, African governments have exercised inordinate power over the media, particularly the “independent media”, in a bid to stifle dissent.
 They have done this by force, and by direct and indirect means.
 Governments, in Ethiopia and Uganda have shut down media houses.
 In Kenya and Nigeria they have controlled media through proxies, and withheld advertising revenues.

 The power of social media is that it’s less reliant on state structures and can therefore evade control.
 This makes it harder for governments to control the social and political narrative.